Piazza della Signoria, 10, Santa Croce

-Piazza Antinori 4r, Florence
+Piazza Antinori 4r, Strozzi

 Loretta Caponi and her daughter Lucia are the women at the helm of this atelier—it’s filled with the most beautiful handmade sheets and pillowcases, slippery-soft silk nightwear that conjures up images of an old-world wedding trousseau, and embroidered linen tablecloths fit for feasts.
 Signora Caponi takes orders but asks for a month’s notice for delivery.